Issue image

 Authors in this issue:

-Abayomi W. Ajala, Abdollah Ghavami, Ajay Kumar Swarnakar, Akintunde A. Akindahunsi, Alain Riaublanc, Alienor Coutouly, Artemio Plana-Fattori, Atanu Biswas, Ben N. Chikamai, Bukola B. Ola-Salawu, Carlucio Roberto Alves, Christophe Doursat, Denis Flick, Edward Muita Mugo, Elizabeth R. Skottheim, Hayder Jumaah Al-Kaabi, Huai N. Cheng, Johnson K. Mwove, José Maria Correia da Costa, Laura Burgos, Luana Carvalho da Silva, Luana Guabiraba Mendes, M. Al-Bachir, Marília Alves do Nascimento, Nora Pece, Olatunde F. Faloye, Prem Prakash Srivastav, Roselayne Ferro Furtado, Silvina Maldonado, Siv F. Remberg, Sule O. Salawu, Susanta Kumar Das, Symon M. Mahungu, Trude Wicklund,
+Abayomi W. Ajala, Abdollah Ghavami, Ajay Swarnakar, Akintunde A. Akindahunsi, Alain Riaublanc, Alienor Coutouly, Artemio Plana-Fattori, Atanu Biswas, Ben N. Chikamai, Bukola B. Ola-Salawu, Carlucio Roberto Alves, Christophe Doursat, Denis Flick, Edward Muita Mugo, Elizabeth R. Skottheim, hayder jumaah, Huai N. Cheng, Johnson Mwove, José Maria Correia da Costa, Laura Burgos, Luana Carvalho da Silva, Luana Guabiraba Mendes, M. Al-Bachir, Marília Alves do Nascimento, Nora Pece, Olatunde F. Faloye, Prem Prakash Srivastav, Roselayne Furtado, Silvina Maldonado, Siv F. Remberg, SULE SALAWU, Susanta Kumar Das, Symon M. Mahungu, Trude Wicklund,

 18.01.2020.